philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ## What To Do Instead

 As a general rule of thumb, you should never stop an event from propagating unless you actually do not want the event to occur.
-Most of the time, however, people stop events because they do not want the handlers registered for an event to occur.
+Most of the time, however, people stop events because they do not want to invoke the handlers registered for that event.
 There's a big difference.

 Never stop an event from propagating because you won't want to run a handler.
 Instead, that logic within that handler needs to be responsible for determining what actions need to be taken.